 Lower Credit Score = Higher Mortgage Rate

 Put simply, a lower credit score will lead to a higher mortgage rate, and vice versa.
 That means you’ll pay more if your credit score is low.
 This all has to do with risk.
 The lower your credit score, the higher the chance you’ll default on your mortgage, at least that’s what the statistics say.

 So if your credit score is too low, you probably won’t even get approved for a mortgage (how to get a mortgage with a low credit score).
 Lenders simply won’t want your business.
-It’s just that risky.
+It’s just too risky.